Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Experiments

-As visible in Fig.~\ref{viewcompare}(b), different combinations of bicuic interpolation and face inpainting methods~\cite{li2017generative} fail to reconstruct authentic facial details.
-Because bicubic only interpolates new pixels from neighboring ones, it can not produce new contents and upsampled HR images lack details.
-Consequently, the face inpainting method fails to segment facial areas and generates erroneous results with notorious ambiguity, such as over-smoothed facial details and distorted contours.

-As analyzed in Sec.~\uppercase\expandafter{\romannumeral1}, directly utilizing SotA face SR and inpainting methods fails to solve this challenging problem.
-Therefore, the results of SR+PA and PA+SR methods suffer from corrupted facial regions and ghosting artifacts (see Figs.~\ref{viewcompare}(c)-(h)).
+Fig.~\ref{viewcompare} illustrates the qualitative results of the compared methods.
+As shown in Fig.~\ref{viewcompare}(b), different combinations of bicubic interpolation and face inpainting methods~\cite{li2017generative} fail to reconstruct authentic facial details.
+Because bicubic interpolation generates new pixels from neighboring ones via a simple interpolation process, it leads the upsampled HR images to lack details.
+Without enough face details in the given HR images, the face inpainting method fails to segment facial areas accurately.
+Consequently, it generates erroneous results, such as over-smoothed facial details and distorted contours.
+Similarly, the results of SR+PA and PA+SR methods suffer from corrupted facial regions and ghosting artifacts (see Figs.~\ref{viewcompare}(c)-(h)).

-Since FCSR-GAN super-resolves and inpaints occluded LR faces in an integrated framework, it avoids exaggerating errors caused by model combination and generates relatively satisfying results.
-However, FCSR-GAN is a single-stage model, which does not possess a ``looking back” ability to revise upsampled HR faces.
-Consequently, when the input LR faces are under large poses or complex expressions (see Fig.~\ref{viewcompare}(a)), FCSR-GAN produces blurry HR faces, as seen in Fig.~\ref{viewcompare}(i).
+Since FCSR-GAN~\cite{cai2019fcsrj} super-resolves and inpaints occluded LR faces via an integrated framework, it generates better results compared to previous works~\cite{chen2018fsrnet,yu2018face,menon2020pulse,li2017generative} treating the two tasks independently and sequentially.
+However, as a ``one-shot deal” method, FCSR-GAN does not possess a ``looking back” ability to refine the generated results with flaws, which might occur in those difficult input samples.
+For example, when the input LR faces are under large poses or complex expressions (see Fig.~\ref{viewcompare}(a)), FCSR-GAN produces blurry HR faces, which are shown in Fig.~\ref{viewcompare}(i).

-As shown in Fig.~\ref{viewcompare}(j), our Pro-UIGAN generates visually appealing non-occluded HR faces from very LR and occluded inputs.
-Specifically, we show challenging examples with extreme poses and expressions (\emph{e.g.,} the first, third, and sixth lines in Fig.~\ref{viewcompare}(a)).
-It demonstrates that the hallucinated faces of our Pro-UIGAN are more authentic and vivid.
-Pro-UIGAN exploits a multi-stage progressive hallucination strategy and thus refines the hallucinated faces gradually, thus achieving superior hallucination performance.
+As shown in Fig.~\ref{viewcompare}(j), our Pro-UIGAN generates visually appealing non-occluded HR faces.
+To illustrate the superiority of our method, we show challenging cases with extreme poses and expressions (\emph{e.g.,} the first, third, and sixth lines in Fig.~\ref{viewcompare}(a)).
+We can find that the results generated by Pro-UIGAN are more authentic and vivid.
+The reason is that Pro-UIGAN exploits a multi-stage progressive hallucination strategy, refining the hallucinated faces in a multi-stage and joint manner.